 I've helped transform some of the world’s most influential companies and created billions of dollars in market value.
 MLab's approach to building capability is highly aspirational, collaborative, and experimental.
 In our experience, it generates impact at a fraction of the cost and time of a traditional change "program."
 For more, see this summary.

-Through my research & writing, I seek to reshape the practice of management
+Through my research, writing, and speaking, I seek to reshape the practice of management

 My company work is informed by years of on-the-ground research on the limits of traditional management and how the most successful and radically organized companies overcome these obstacles.
 My learnings and practical how-tos are distilled in Humanocracy, a Wall Street Journal bestselling book I co-authored with Gary Hamel.
 Gary and I wrote Humanocracy to be a manifesto and a manual for building organizations that are bold, entrepreneurial, and nimble as change itself.